hannahxg20/BINF6210_Assignment_4/README.md

 Through this project I hope to explore the following research questions:

-#Q1:**Within the colon cancer environment, do tumor tissues show different biodiversity compared to adjacent normal tissues?**
+#Q1:**Within the colorectal cancer (CRC) environment, do tumor tissues show different biodiversity compared to adjacent normal tissues?**
 #Q2 (Secondary): **Are these patterns consistent across both studies?**

 **Important Note**